amisapta15/IIC-OSIC-TOOLS/run_GL.md

   ![](./_files/image3.png)

 - This will setup and install necessary components for the gLayout and will start a jupyter server to access it.
+You can access the Jupyter Server from your browser `http://localhost:8888/lab`

     ![](./_files/image-4.png)